-Harris Family Dental is in Grimsby and provides NHS and private dental care and treatment for adults and children.
+The White House Dental Practice is in Hull and provides NHS and private dental care and treatment for adults and children.

-There is level access to the practice for people who use wheelchairs and those with pushchairs.
+Due to the nature of the premises, access for people who use wheelchairs and those with pushchairs would not be possible.
+Wheelchair users or those who cannot manage steps would be signposted to a local practice which is accessible.
 Car parking spaces are available near the practice.

-The dental team includes 3 dentists, 6 qualified dental nurses, 2 trainee dental nurses, 2 dental hygienist and therapists, 3 receptionists and a practice manager.
-The practice has 5 treatment rooms.
+The dental team includes 3 dentists, 2 qualified dental nurses, 4 trainee dental nurses, 1 dental hygienist and therapists, 1 receptionist, 1 domestic cleaner and a practice manager.
+The practice has 4 treatment rooms.

-During the inspection we spoke with 3 dentists, 1 dental nurse, 1 receptionist and the practice manager.
+During the inspection we spoke with 1 dentist, 1 qualified dental nurse, 1 dental hygienist and therapist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.